National History Bee

 Students should use the ORQE versions from prior years to prepare (see Practice Resources), and perhaps review some basic knowledge of famous people and events in history.
 Nationwide, approximately 60% of students who take the ORQE will qualify for the Regionals.
 The qualifying scores vary from year to year and by age division, but typically students need to about half of the questions correctly in order to qualify.
 If students do not qualify on the ORQE, a second-chance ORQE is available beginning in the late fall so that they can try again.

-For all questions on the Online Regional Qualifying Exam, please email ems-info@iacompetitions.com.
+For any questions on the Online Regional Qualifying Exam, please email help@iacompetitions.com.

 Exception 1 – In-Person Regional Qualifying Exam at National Academic Bowl Regional Tournaments